Christine Campbell - Director/CDTA Licentiate/Acrobatic Arts/Alixa Flexibility/PBT

 Maddie has been dancing since she was 6 years old and competing since she was 8.
 She began her education at Dynamic Dancers followed by Ballare Studio Dance and has since completed ballet and jazz exams through the Canadian Dance Teachers Association (CDTA).
 Maddie started assisting at the age of 12 and has been teaching at multiple studios throughout southwestern Ontario for the past 6 years.

 With her passion for teaching and determination she continues to expand her knowledge and build her teaching ability through a number of training courses and workshops.
 Attending the Toronto Teacher’s Expo and completing the level one CDTA teacher training in 2018 were two of the ways Maddie has expanded her knowledge.
-She is certified in Acrobatic Arts level 1 and is currently pursuing her associates membership in Ballet with the CDTA.
+She is certified in Acrobatic Arts level 1, Alixa Flexibility Level One, Progressing Ballet Technique, and is currently pursuing her associates membership in Ballet with the CDTA.